 An operation starts in one equipoise position with a certain weight and then adds or subtracts weights while controlling the movement to a second equipoise position.
 Control means that movements are smooth, not jerky, and are slow enough to ensure smoothness.
-Such movements and positions are similar to equipoise operations of Atwood's machine previously discussed.
-The Hooke's Law with gravitation paradigm is an advancement from the Atwood's machine paradigm in having two forces in equipoise instead of operating with the single force of gravity.
+Such movements and positions resemble those of the equipoise Atwood's machine.
+The Hooke's Law with gravitation paradigm is an advancement from Atwood's machine paradigms in putting two different kinds of forces in equipoise instead of operating with the single force of gravity.

 Additional restrictions are imposed on equipoise operations of this paradigm.
-Unless the system is in an equipoise position, masses will start to move and will continue to move until movement is stopped.
-In this paradigm, and unlike the original Atwood's machine, such movements are prohibited.
 Each mass size W will stand in equipoise at only a single position on the scale.

-A range of movement (ROM) is specified and movements are confined within the ROM.
-Since mass must be positive, one end of the ROM is set at $y = y_0$.
-The other end of the ROM is set by limits of the system and is denoted as $y = y_1$.
-A mass of zero size is held at position $y = y_0$.
-The maximum mass W_M is held at $y = y_1$.
-A mass W_M can be any size between 0 and W_M .
-In the figure above, $W_M = 9^$.
-The unit of weight, 1^ , is denoted by an orange marker.
+Movements are confined within a ROM.
+Since mass must be positive, one end of the ROM is set at $y = y_0$ .
+The other end of the ROM, denoted as $y = y_1$ , is set by limits of the system.
+The massless piston is held at position $y = y_0$ .
+The maximum mass $W_M$ is held at $y = y_1$ .
+A mass W can be any size between 0 and $W_M$ .
+In the figure above, $W_M = 9^$ .
+The unit of weight, 1\, is denoted by an orange marker.

-In physics paradigms, forces are combined by means of additions and subtractions.
-Easy paradigms use arithmetic additions and subtractions while other paradigms need vectors and tensors.
-The addition of a constant force of gravity to a linear SHO force produces a linear sum.
-In other words, the force of gravity is constant while Hooke's Law defines a linear relationship between space and force.
-Therefore, the "Hooke's Law spring with gravitational force" operates with a linear scale: in order to maintain equipoise, a percentage change in mass requires the same percentage in displacement from the flaccid $y = y_0$ position.
-Hence, the "linear" scale produced by Hooke's Law means that divisions between marks are equal and that divisions denote equal increments of weight.
-(In contrast, musical scales are not linear as to frequency.)
+In easy physics paradigms, forces are combined by additions and subtractions.
+The addition or subtraction of a constant force of gravity to a linear SHO force produces a linear sum.
+Therefore, the "Hooke's Law spring with gravitational force" operates with a linear scale, meaning that equal division marks in the ROM denote equal increments of weight.
+(In contrast, musical scales that relate pitch and frequency are not linear .)

 Equipoise operations of the new paradigm manifest detached time features.
 First, sizes of adjustments between static positions are easily varied without changing results.
 One big adjustment can be broken up or decomposed into several small adjustments and details of such a decomposition can be highly variable.
 Second, timings can also vary: a movement between equipoise positions can be postponed without changing the operation.
 Third, each adjustment has a reversal adjustment.
-Operations are independent of decompositions and postponements and operations can be attached to and detached from each other in various ways.
+Results are independent of decompositions and postponements; and operations can be attached to and detached from each other in various ways.